oliver32767/cork/readme.md

 Examples
 --------
-Define a static GET and POST route that returns the contents of a file as a response.
+Define a static route that returns the contents of a file as a response.
 Note, the path given to `read()` is assumed to be relative the \*.py file passed to `cork` at execution.
 ```python
 from bottle import route